 To the extent any resulting treatment of holders of the Debt Securities pursuant to the exercise of the general bailin tool is less favourable than would have been the case under such hierarchy in normal insolvency proceedings, a holder has a right to compensation under the BRRD based on an independent valuation of the firm (which is referred to as the "no creditor worse off safeguard" under the BRRD).
 Any such compensation is unlikely to compensate that holder for the losses it has actually incurred and there is likely to be a considerable delay in the recovery of such compensation.
 Compensation payments (if any) are also likely to be made considerably later than when amounts may otherwise have been due under the Debt Securities.
-No such hierarchy of claims or compensation may apply in respect of any Write-Down of the Debt Securities pursuant to Condition 8 (Point of Non-Viability Loss Absorption).

-Under the BRRD, resolution authorities must set a minimum level of own funds and other eligible liabilities ("MREL") for each bank (and/or group) based on criteria including systemic importance.
-Eligible liabilities may be senior or subordinated provided they have a remaining maturity of at least one year and must be able to be written-down or converted into equity upon application of the general bail-in tool.
+Under the BRRD, resolution authorities must set a MREL11 for each bank (and/or group) based on criteria including systemic importance.
+Eligible liabilities may be senior or subordinated provided they have a remaining maturity of at least one year and must be able to be written-down or converted into equity upon application of the general bailin tool.

-If the BRRD is implemented in full into Icelandic law (and before such implementation in the case of any Write-Down pursuant to Condition 8) holders of Bond may be subject to the application of the general bail-in tool and, in the case of Subordinated Bonds, non-viability loss absorption or the Write-Down of such Subordinated Bonds pursuant to Condition 8, as applicable, which may result in such holders losing some or all of their investment (in the case of Subordinated Bonds, see "Subordinated Bonds may be subject to loss absorption on any application of the general bail-in tool or at the point of non-viability of the Issuer".
+Holders of Debt Securities may be subject to the application of the general bail-in tool which may result in such holders losing some or all of their investment (in the case of Subordinated Debt Securities, see "Subordinated Debt Securities may be subject to loss absorption on any application of the general bail-in tool or at the point of non-viability of the Issuer").
 Such application of the general bail-in tool could also involve modifications to or the disapplication of provisions in the conditions of the Debt Securities, including alteration of the principal amount or any interest payable on the Debt Securities, the maturity date or any other dates on which payments may be due, as well as the suspension of payments for a certain period.
-The exercise or perceived increase in likelihood of exercise of any power under the BRRD, the implementation of any Write-Down pursuant to Condition 8 or any suggestion of such exercise could, therefore, materially adversely affect the rights of holders of Debt Securities issued or to be issued by the Issuer (the "Debt Security Holders"), the price or value of their investment in any Debt Securities and/or the ability of the Bank to satisfy its obligations under any Debt Securities.
-Notwithstanding the foregoing, no assurance can be given as to when the BRRD will in full be implemented into Icelandic law.
-Furthermore, there can be no assurance that, the implementation of the BRRD in Iceland or the taking of any actions currently contemplated in it, will not adversely affect the rights of Debt Security Holders, the price or value of their investment in the Debt Securities and/or the ability of the Issuer to satisfy its obligations under the Debt Securities.
+The exercise or perceived increase in likelihood of exercise of any power under the BRRD could therefore materially adversely affect the rights of holders of Debt Securities issued or to be issued by the Bank (the "Debt Securities holders"), the price or value of their investment in any Debt Securities and/or the ability of the Bank to satisfy its obligations under any Debt Securities.

-In addition, following the publication on 7 June 2019 in the Official Journal of the EU of (i) the Directive (EU) 2019/879 of the European Parliament and of the Council dated 20 May 2019 amending the BRRD (the "BRRD II") as regards the loss-absorbing and recapitalisation capacity of credit institutions and investment firms and Directive 98/26/EC and (ii) the Regulation (EU) 2019/877, of the European Parliament and of the Council dated 20 May 2019 amending the Single Resolution Mechanism Regulation as regards the loss-absorbing and recapitalisation capacity of credit institutions and investment firms, a comprehensive legislative package has been produced which intends to reduce risks in the banking sector and the financial system, reinforce banks' ability to withstand potential shocks and strengthen the banking union from 28 December 2020.
+In addition, following the publication on 7 June 2019 in the Official Journal of the EU of (i) the Directive (EU) 2019/879 of the European Parliament and of the Council dated 20 May 2019 amending the BRRD (the "BRRD II") as regards the loss-absorbing and recapitalisation capacity of credit institutions and investment firms and Directive 98/26/EC and (ii) the Regulation (EU) 2019/877 of the European Parliament and of the Council dated 20 May 2019 amending the Single Resolution Mechanism Regulation as regards the loss-absorbing and recapitalisation capacity of credit institutions and investment firms, a comprehensive legislative package has been produced which intends to reduce risks in the banking sector and the financial system, reinforce banks' ability to withstand potential shocks and strengthen the banking union from 28 December 2020.
 It is currently unclear how and when BRRD II will be implemented in Iceland and when this will affect the Issuer.